mattstanbrell/sluck-v2/src/utils/supabase/schema.md

 - Display up to 3 replier avatars using the stored user IDs
 - Maintain consistency via trigger-based updates

-### Message Context and Embeddings
+### Message Context, Chains, and Embeddings
 - Messages store both embeddings and contextual information
 - Context field captures the relationship between messages in a chain
+- Formatted chain field stores the semantic format used for embeddings
 - Embeddings are generated with context for better semantic search
 - When a new message is added to a chain:
-  - Previous messages in the chain have their embeddings cleared
+  - Previous messages in the chain have their embeddings, context, and formatted chains cleared
   - The latest message gets an embedding that includes chain context
+  - The formatted chain is stored for debugging and reference
   - This ensures each chain is represented by a single embedding
-- The match_messages function returns both content and context
+- The match_messages function returns content, context, and formatted chain
   - Helps AI understand the full conversation flow
   - Provides better context for semantic search results
   - Makes search results more meaningful to users
+  - Enables consistent formatting between embedding generation and search result display